pallavi-shekhar/pallavi-shekhar/README.md

 **ABOUT ME**

-Hi, I’m Pallavi, a Backend Engineer with 5 years of experience working on backend applications with scalable architectures with frameworks Node.js, .NET, and .NET Core.
-I like to design and build scalable backend systems.
-I am highly motivated to continue learning and improving myself.
+Hi, I’m Pallavi, Co-Founder @ Outcome School • Experienced in creating robust and scalable backend systems.
+I love working on performance optimization and security.
+I am passionate about knowledge sharing, mentoring developers, and contributing to technical blogs.
+Here to make tech education outcome-focused.

 **OPEN-SOURCE PROJECTS**